A62/A644 (Wakefield Road) Link Road

 In Option A how will traffic from the M62 be signed towards Huddersfield Town Centre?
 Will it be via Cooper Bridge or via the new link road?
 If via the new link road, will it be possible to have so much traffic turning left onto Bradley Road using a single lane then immediately right onto Leeds Road?

-Aleks_Lukic asked over 5 years ago
+Aleks_Lukic asked almost 6 years ago

 We are still undertaking our traffic assessments which will help us to understand how the junctions will operate with the scheme in place.
 Once these are completed we will be able to develop our designs to address any issues and agree on our strategy for road signage.